WKelley/SimpleSentAnalysis/README.md

 # Simple Recurrent Neural Network for Sentiment Analysis

 This is a simple RNN model for sentiment analysis.
 Built using lower-level PyTorch, the project goal was to illustrate my knowledge of the theory fundamentals behind text classification and natural language processing.
-Towards this end, I refrained from using any higher-level wrappers or PyTorch dependencies, building the RNN from scratch.
+Towards this end, I refrained from using any higher-level wrappers or dependencies, building the RNN from scratch.
-I did, however, use PyTorch for backpropagation and weight optimization to show that I can maneuver within the dependency.
+I did, however, use Torch for backpropagation and weight optimization to show that I can maneuver within the dependency.

 ## Model Description